hundun000/bitsy-boilerplate/README.md

 the idea behind this is sort of like a scripted version of [Borksy](https://ayolland.itch.io/borksy); you can set up hacks and etc once, and then paste gamedata in after changing it in bitsy

+## different to upstream repo

+fetch-bitsy is modified.
+It will use local .\dev and .\editor which dlownload from bitsy repo.
+To solve cannot download without proxy.

 ## how

 1. run `npm i`